Types of Racing Served

 • The Americas Cup is a good example of Match Racing.
 Boats race in “round-robins” or “flights” with their win/loss records determining which boats advance to play-off rounds and ultimately the final match.

-• The World Match Race Tour is a series of events where primarily professional and some amateur sailors compete in qualifying regattas to earn opportunities to compete at the top level events on the tour.
+• The World Match Race Tour is a global series of events where professional and amateur sailors compete in qualifying regattas to earn opportunities to compete at the top level events on the tour.

 • We own several signal flags required for Match Racing.
 We also own two sets of Umpire flags.